 Step Action Result 1 From the IFE menu, click Maintenance .
 Opens the Maintenance page.
-2 list.
+2 From the Indicators menu, select the device from the device list.
+NOTE: This feature is available for circuit breakers only.
 Displays the information about the remaining service life of the circuit breaker, contact wear counters, circuit breaker operation counters, and the cradle counters.